k8ssandra/management-api-for-apache-cassandra/README.md

 First you need to build the Management API base image:

     docker build -t management-api-for-apache-cassandra-builder -f ./Dockerfile-build .

 Then you need to build the image based on the actual Cassandra&reg; version, either the 3.11 or 4.0:

+**NOTE:** For building 3.11 images, you will need to have the [Docker buildx plugin](https://docs.docker.com/buildx/working-with-buildx/) installed.

-    #Create a docker image with management api and C* 3.11
+    #Create a docker image with management api and C* 3.11 (version 3.11.7 and newer are supported, replace `3.11.10` with the version you want below)
-    docker build -t mgmtapi-3_11 -f Dockerfile-3_11 .
+    docker buildx build --load --build-arg CASSANDRA_VERSION=3.11.10 --tag mgmtapi-3_11 --file Dockerfile-oss --target oss311 --platform linux/amd64 .

     #Create a docker image with management api and C* 4.0
     docker build -t mgmtapi-4_0 -f Dockerfile-4_0 .